spatialos/FlexibleProjectExample/README.md

 ```

 As above, you can run these commands from the `SpatialOS` directory or use the `--main_config=<path to your spatialos.json>` flag to point to your project config when running the commands from another directory.

+**Note:** You will not be able to start a client to joint a cloud deployment at the moment.

 ## Documentation
 Documentation for the flexible project layout can be found [here](https://docs.improbable.io/reference/latest/shared/flexible-project-layout/introduction).
 The documentation includes: